medialab/minet/docs/cli.md

                                 column containing queries when using -i/--input.

 Optional Arguments:
+  -c, --cookie COOKIE           Authenticated cookie to use or browser from
+                                which to extract it (supports "firefox",
+                                "chrome", "chromium", "opera" and "edge").
+                                Defaults to `firefox`.
+Can also be configured in a .minetrc file as "twitter.cookie" or read from the MINET_TWITTER_COOKIE env variable.
   --include-refs                Whether to emit referenced tweets (quoted,
                                 retweeted & replied) in the CSV output.
 Note that it consumes a memory proportional to the